-Eisenhower Fellowships welcomes a group of outstanding leaders each spring to participate in the Multi-Nation Program, the very first fellowship program that started in 1954.
+Eisenhower Fellowships welcomes a group of outstanding leaders each spring to participate in the Multi-Nation Program.
+Additionally, it is the very first fellowship program that started in 1954.

 The EF is a private, non-profit, non-partisan organization created as a gift in 1953 by a group of prominent American citizens to honor President Dwight D. Eisenhower for his contribution to humanity as a soldier, statesman, and world leader1.
-Eisenhower was a man who believed that cooperation is the result of friendship, and Eisenhower Fellowships has fostered friendship and cooperation among different nations, removing boundaries and borders and emphasizing on the good that can be done through this exchange program.
+Eisenhower was a man who believed that cooperation is the result of friendship.
+Hence, Eisenhower Fellowships fostered friendship and cooperation among different nations, removing boundaries and borders and emphasizing on the good that can be done through this exchange program.

 This year, the 23 Multi-Nation Fellows represent 22 different countries.

-These Fellows have wide-ranging interests in land investment & property rights, national security & counter-terrorism, women’s empowerment through media, criminal justice reform, cultural preservation, eMedicine, social entrepreneurship, tax systems, and more similar fields.
-In addition to pursuing their own fellowship initiative and objectives, each Fellow has made a commitment to mentorship for the advancement of the next generation of emerging leaders.
+Moreover, these Fellows have wide-ranging interests in land investment & property rights, national security & counter-terrorism, women’s empowerment through media, criminal justice reform, cultural preservation, eMedicine, social entrepreneurship, tax systems, and more similar fields.
+In addition, each Fellow has made a commitment to mentorship for the advancement of the next generation of emerging leaders.

 The main tenet of the Program is that “Eisenhower Fellowships identifies, empowers and connects innovative leaders through a transformative fellowship experience and lifelong engagement in a global network of dynamic change agents committed to creating a world that is more peaceful, prosperous and just.”